saalikmubeen/talkhouse/README.md

 - **`MongoDB`** for persistance of data
 - **`Material UI`** for creating ui
 - **`Redux`** for state management
-- **`Typescript`** for type safety, cure for headace you get when props are flowing all over the app with no hint
+- **`Typescript`** for type safety, cure for headache you get when props are flowing all over the app with no hint

 # Features